hanzishu/hanzishu/README-en.md

 Note: If necessary, you can download following installation video for Windows to take a look, it's only 1 minute long. https://raw.githubusercontent.com/hanzishu/hanzishu/main/video/InstallHanzishuTyping.mp4

-3．Usage of the general purpose Hanzishu puzzle input method
+3．Usage of the general purpose Hanzishu pictographic input method

 Before typing, to use the Hanzishu input method, choose “Weasel” for Windows or “Squirrel” for Mac from computer‘s input method menu.
 Note that the general purpose version uses "Weasel/Squirrel/Rime" platform.